derpy588/ironvale-online/README.md

 ## 🌍 Game Overview

 Ironvale Online is set in a vast fantasy realm where players can explore diverse regions, fight monsters, gather resources, and engage in player-driven economies.
-The world blends handcrafted story arcs with procedural generation for replayability.
+It is meant to be similar to other MMORPG's like POE, WoW, and Runescape.
+Something that most RPG's don't allow, especially MMO games, is modding and there own servers and even scalable networks.
+This project is meant to be a game but more than that is to allow players to create there own worlds, servers, stories, and more.
+This project is open source so that you can create your own MMORPG one day.

 **Key Features:**
 - **Persistent World** – Server-authoritative state with seamless multiplayer.